atlas-bear/osint-ai-guide/README.md

 #### The Berkeley Protocol Framework

-Key security considerations include: managing attribution to avoid revealing identifiable elements about yourself, your organization, sources and intent; expecting observation and conducting activities consistent with your online persona; using secure environments that limit exposure to cyber threats; and separating personal and professional activities.
+Key security considerations include: managing attribution to avoid revealing identifiable elements about yourself, your organization, sources and intent; expecting observation and conducting activities consistent with your online persona; using secure environments that limit exposure to cyber threats; and separating personal and professional activities¹³.

 ### OPSEC Implementation Strategy